MJoergen/nexys4ddr/dyoc/Episodes/ep15_-_Indexed_Addressing/README.md

 # Design Your Own Computer
-# Episode 15 : "Indirect Addressing"
+# Episode 15 : "Indexed Addressing"

 Welcome to "Design Your Own Computer".
 In this episode we will introduce the indexed addressing modes, i.e. alle the "a,X", "a,Y", "d,X", and "d,Y" instructions.